dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  For every minute you remain angry, you give up sixty seconds of peace of mind.
+  I cannot believe in a God who wants to be praised all the time.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1087 days)
+## 🌟 Experiences (1088 days)

 ### 🧮 Programming languages